Are Your Values Valuable ?

 ‘Regardless of the outcome, what would make this experience worthwhile?’

-As a result, you are much more likely to find the love, connection, wisdom and enjoyment which will sustain you on the journey, regardless of the twists and turns which will inevitably ensue.
+By gaining clarity in this area, you are much more likely to find the love, connection, wisdom and enjoyment which will sustain you on the journey, regardless of the twists and turns which will inevitably ensue.

 If you have any questions or comments about this